nodeca/nodeca/docs/brainstorm/router.md

     -   *required* Optional.
 Default: false.
     -   *default* Optional.
 Default value of param.
     Specifing rule as string is a shorthand syntax for `{ match: <rule> }`
--   **name**: Optional.
-Used to give route unique name to simplify usage within view helpers.

 #### Direct Invocators with Default Route